Feasibility checks

 While the authenticator has to be supported, the authorizer does not affect client applications or ZDM Proxy so you should be able to use any kind of authorizer configuration on both of your clusters.

-The authentication configuration on each cluster can be different between Origin and Target, as the ZDM Proxy treats them independently.
+The authentication configuration on each cluster can be different between the origin and target clustesr, as ZDM Proxy treats them independently.

 Server-side non-deterministic functions in the primary key

-Statements with functions like now() and uuid() will result in data inconsistency between Origin and Target because the values are computed at cluster level.
+Statements with functions like now() and uuid() will result in data inconsistency between the origin and target clusters because the values are computed at the cluster level.

 If these functions are used for columns that are not part of the primary key, you may find it acceptable to have different values in the two clusters depending on your application business logic.
 However, if these columns are part of the primary key, the data migration phase will not be successful as there will be data inconsistencies between the two clusters and they will never be in sync.